dumrich/toyos/README.md

-# toyos
+# (2022 Summer Project) toyos
-A toy operating system in Rust, with a filesystem and GUI
+A toy operating system in Rust, with a very basic filesystem and networking

+NOTE: Not for real hardware